Reinstatement and Inactive License

 4. The applicant must deliver to the board license verification from the examining or licensing board of every jurisdiction in which the individual is or was licensed to practice, certifying that the individual is or was licensed.

-5. The applicant provides proof of employment in clinical dental practice or dental education for the five years prior to application.
+5. The applicant explains their employment in clinical dental practice or dental education for the five years prior to application.
 Examples of proof of employment include W2 or a notarized letter from employer.

 7. Dentist: Sedation/Anesthesia administration requires a renewable permit, administration of dermal fillers or botulinum toxin requires a permit.